mtlynch/mtlynch.io/_posts/2019-12-28-simple-vue-pre-rendered.md

 - nuxt
 ---

 In this post, I'll show you how to generate pre-rendered pages using Vue and Nuxt.
+Vue offers a pleasant developer experience for creating single-page apps (SPAs), but it also limits your ability to enable social sharing or search engine optimization.
+You can solve that problem with server-side rendering, but that requires you to bring an entire Node server into your stack.
+With pre-rendering, you control all the tags consumed by search engines and social networks, and you don't need to run a whole server.

 ## A quick introduction to SPAs

-In the last few years, the new hot thing in web development is single page apps (SPAs).
-The three most popular web development frameworks &mdash; Vue, React, and Angular &mdash; all generate SPAs.
+In the last few years, the new hot thing in web development is SPAs.
+The three most popular frontend frameworks &mdash; Vue, React, and Angular &mdash; all generate SPAs.

 Before SPAs, websites had many pages.
 If you navigated to a site's homepage and clicked the "About Us" button, your browser would request the "About Us" page from the web server.
 The server would send down the page, and your browser would load a whole new page.
-There's inefficiency here because different pages on a website have similar code, but the browser has to re-fetch them each time.

-SPAs are called "single page" because everything on the website happens in a single page.
-If you click the "About Us" button, the browser just redraws the page to show the "About Us" page.
+SPAs are called "single-page" because everything on the website happens in a single page.
+If you click the "About Us" button, the browser doesn't have to fetch a whole new page from the server.
+Instead, it uses JavaScript to redraw the page to display the "About Us" contents.

+There are two huge problems with SPAs: social sharing and search engine optimization.

 ## SPA problem #1: Social sharing

-There are two huge problems with SPAs: social sharing and search engine optimization.

-When the browser receives an SPA from the server, the HTML generally looks something like this:
+When the browser receives an SPA from the server, the HTML looks something like this:

 ```html
 <html>